 What Our Volunteers Say

 "I volunteer because I know that I could be the one visiting the hospital or calling the hotline; and I know that if I were a survivor, I would want someone to be there for me."

 "I've had the privilege of working with people from widely varying circumstances, from human trafficking victims to children chronically abused sexually by family members.”

 “As a future social worker, some of the skills I have developed in my time at the RCC I am certain I will use for many years to come.”

 “Volunteering at The Rape Crisis Center prepared me for my future as a counselor!”

-The individuals selflessly giving their time to support survivors
+The individuals selflessly giving their time to support our vision and empower survivors

 - Posted by Stacey Schwab, The Rape Crisis Center